Character.

 Portugal’s Crown Jewel

 Touriga Nacional is widely regarded as Portugal’s finest indigenous grape variety.
-Once nearly extinct, it has been revived to become the backbone of great Port wines and increasingly celebrated for producing powerful, elegant dry red wines from the Douro Valley.
+Once nearly extinct in the early 20th century, it has been revived to become the backbone of great Port wines and increasingly celebrated for producing powerful, elegant dry red wines from the Douro Valley.
+Today it is one of the most exciting red grapes in Europe and a cornerstone of Portugal’s wine renaissance.

 Tasting Touriga Nacional